stanislav-pimenov/microservices-samples/readme.md

 ## Microservice Sample

-Module `microservice-1` is a microservice sample that is using the centralized configuration (registered as `central-config`) and after startup register itself as `microservice-test`
+Module `microservice-1` is a microservice sample that is using the centralized configuration (registered as `central-config`) and after startup register itself as `microservice-1`

 `gradlew microservice-1:bootRun`